eclipse-packaging/packages/RELEASING.md

   - The current release needs to be promoted as "latest" under https://download.eclipse.org/technology/epp/packages/latest/.
     This should be a composite pointing to specific https://download.eclipse.org/technology/epp/packages/yyyy-MM/.
   - The _next_ release sub-directory needs to be created immediately.
-    - When 2019-12 was released, a directory 2020-03 had been created with an empty p2 composite repository pointing to 2019-12 until M1.
+    - When 2026-03 is released, a directory 2026-06 must be created with an empty p2 composite repository pointing to 2026-03 until M1.
     - On M1 release day this changes to a composite p2 repository with M1 content.
   - [ ] _Optional - useful when testing changes to the promotion scripts:_
        - Run the build once in `DRY_RUN` mode to ensure that the output is correct before it applies changes to download.eclipse.org.